edgar-code-repository/useful-commands/kubernetes-commands/README.md

-GIT COMMANDS
+KUBERNETES COMMANDS
 -----------------------------------------------------------------------

-A few Kubernetes commands.
+A few commands to watch and destroy some pods on Kubernetes.

 -----------------------------------------------------------------------